nicolasmarie1/pcvs/docs/source/basics/installation.rst

     target machine.

 pip provides options to select a given platform/target python version, which differ from the current one.
 Note in that case no intermediate source package will be used, only distributed versions (compiled one).
-To 'accept' it, you must specify ``--only-binary=:all:`` to force downloading distrution packages (but will failed if not provided) or ``--no-deps`` to exclude any dependencies to be downloade (and should be taken care manually):
+To 'accept' it, you must specify ``--only-binary=:all:`` to force downloading distrution packages (but will fail if not provided) or ``--no-deps`` to exclude any dependencies to be downloade (and should be taken care manually):

 .. code-block:: bash